ash/raku-course/essentials/scalar-variables/exercises/greet-a-person/solution/index.md

 ## Comments

-This program uses a scalar variable `$name` to keep a string that was entered by the user in response to the prompt.
+1. This program uses a scalar variable `$name` to keep a string that was entered by the user in response to the prompt.
 When the variable is used in the list that you pass to the `say` routine, you get the name in a message.

-## Notes

-1. The program does not end the output with a newline.
-2. There is better way to solve this problem using string interpolations.

-Let us return to this problem in the near future.
+1. There is a better way to solve this problem using string interpolation.
+Let us return to this problem shortly.

 {% include nav.html %}